 Outpatient Assessment and Treatment

 The QCH Mental Health Inpatient Unit is a Schedule 1 facility under the Mental Health Act with 24 beds for acute treatment of adult persons with mental disorders.
-Care is provided by an interdisciplinary team consisting of Psychiatrists, Nurses, Social Workers, Psychologists, Occupational Therapist, Recreation Therapist, and a General Practitioner.
+Care is provided by an interdisciplinary team consisting of Psychiatrists, Nurses, Social Workers, Occupational Therapist, Recreation Therapist, and a General Practitioner.